certara/pyDarwin/docs/Usage.rst

 Resulting in one fewer variance parameters to be estimated (covariance of ETA(2) and ETA(3)).

 In pyDarwin, this is converted to a bit string describing whether the next OMEGA row will be include with the current OMEGA row.
-In the above example, the bit string [1,0,1], the 1 in the first position, indicates that the 2nd row will be combined with the first into , but then a new OMEGA block will be created for the 3rd row (indicted by the 0 in the 2nd position).
+In the above example, the bit string [1,0,1], the 1 in the first position, indicates that the 2nd row will be combined with the first into a single block, but then a new OMEGA block will be created for the 3rd row (indicted by the 0 in the 2nd position).
 The 4th row will be combined into an OMEGA block with the 3rd, indicated by the 1 in the 3rd position.
 The user need only provide the maximum permitted submatrix size in the options file  e.g., :ref:`"max_omega_sub_matrix" <max_omega_sub_matrix_options_desc>`.